Kei-Eff/boardgame-picker/development-log.md

 #### **Key Development Items**

 * CLI/Clear Terminal functions added to app!
-* Testing complete (minus testing clear terminal)
+* Testing complete (minus testing clear terminal).
+* Fixed genre issue (problem detailed below) where 'genre' clash appeared.
+    * Fixed 'getGameRecs' function, so that 'filteredGames' variable looked for an exact match for genre.
+* Basic bash script created.

 #### **Issues Encountered**

-* Had to remove user input display to more smoothly facilitate the clear terminal function.
-This used to be displayed after each question was answered by the user, leading into the following question.
+* Had to remove user input display to facilitate the clear terminal function.
+(This used to be displayed after each question was answered by the user, leading into the following question)
+* Bug found: issue with 'genre' field found during testing: 'Light Strategy' genre gets picked up in the 'Strategy' genre as well.
+Problem not present with 'Grand Strategy' yet, as that genre currently only exists in "2-player, long game" situations.

 #### **Development Roadblocks**